awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 Returns a new `DynamicFrame` with the specified field renamed\.

 You can use this method to rename nested fields\.
-For example, the following code would rename `state` to `state_code` inside the address struct:
+For example, the following code would rename `state` to `state_code` inside the address struct\.

 ```
 {{{